sovrynn/ecdo/1-EVIDENCE/physical-material/flood-deposits/README.md

 Layers of shells separated by a layer of silt at around 3300 to 2900 BC, and a deposit from 4000 to 3000 BC.

+Here you see the shells separated by silt along with a charcoal layer, on the right:

 ![](img/skara-brae-sediments.png)

-A gap in organic material between 4000 and 3000 BC.
+Here you see a gap in organic material between 4000 and 3000 BC.
 I personally think it's more likely that a sediment deposit closer to 3000 BC wiped out some of the older deposits, creating the 1000 year gap.

 ![](img/skara-brae-layer-gap.png)